Enlightenment and Buddhahood

 Looking at it from the outside in, it’s easy to tell someone that the solution to their problem is to change their mind-state, for example, through meditation.
 If they’re still struggling it’s because they aren’t good enough meditators or enlightened enough.

 But life is hard for everyone, pretty much most of the time.
 And if you are telling victims of systemic oppression, physical violence and sexual abuse that they only need to change their perception of the situation in order to resolve it, then you need to think about the impact of your words and behaviours on people.
 If you are unwilling to do this, it doesn’t matter how much Sanskrit you know or how awake your followers believe you are, you are behaving like an ignorant asshole.

-I also believe that this misrepresentation of reality stops people from taking responsibility for how they live.
-The idea that we just need to change how we perceive things, gives people the idea they need to accept their life as it is when actually we all need to take responsibility to show up for our lives and make changes where things aren’t aligned with our deepest values.
-If we want to feel good we have to be good people and have a healthy dose of good luck.
+I also believe that this misrepresentation of reality stops people from showing up to their lives.
+The idea that we just need to change how we perceive things, gives people the idea they need to accept their life as it is when actually we all need to show up for our lives and make changes where things are causing problems or aren’t aligned with our deepest values.

 Through a relentless and unimaginable awakening process, I have smashed through the old paradigm and way of being, into a new state that I believe is going to contribute to human and planetary wellbeing.
 I have awakened every part of my experience right to the very bottom.
 I believe that I am the first person to do this, which is why I talk about being Maitreya.